 The Irish tourism site says that Leitrim County, at 32,000, is one of the most sparsely populated counties in Ireland.
 It was certainly a godforsaken place.
 At the time of the famine it had a large population of over 150,000, many of whom emigrated.
 When we arrived back at the B&B I gave the driver 15 pounds instead of the 10 he requested.
 I was just glad he got me back in one piece – that we hadn’t driven into a bog someplace where I might have been preserved for centuries like the famous bog man in the Dublin museum.

 Certainly, it was a surreal experience to visit the land of your long lost ancestors.
 Now that we have Ancestry.com and numerous online resources, and personal genealogists who will do all the searching for you, I might go back some day, with a more specific plan in mind.
-For it has certainly occurred to me, that I possibly wasn’t even in the right place.
-A few years ago, a distant relative tried to do further research and came up empty-handed.
+For it has certainly occurred to me, that possibly I wasn’t even in the right place.
+A few years ago, a distant relative in California contacted me.
+He had tried to do further research and came up empty-handed.
 There are so few records, that I may have to remain content with my “lost in the mists of time” experience.

 A friend brought me back some souvenirs from her Irish trip last year, a Leitrim County flag and a miniature bottle of whiskey, which my leprechaun is enjoying here.